EDM115/workspace-hash/README.md

 </details>

 ### Usage in CI
-This was the main reason I created this tool, and whether it's in GitHub Actions or locally through [act](https://github.com/nektos/act), it can help you ensure reduce drastically CI times.
+This was the main reason I created this tool, and whether it's in GitHub Actions or locally through [act](https://github.com/nektos/act), it can help you to reduce drastically CI times.
-Here's an example workflow that uses `monorepo-hash` to only build the workspaces that have changed, and then run tests on them :
+Here's an example workflow that uses `monorepo-hash` to only build the workspaces that have changed :
 ```yaml
 # The boring stuff